Philip-Lucky/SpringScholar-Hub/README.md

-# Spring Boot Based Microservices
+# SpringScholar Hub
-A comprehensive, production-ready microservices reference architecture designed for managing courses and user reviews.
+A comprehensive, production-ready microservices architecture designed for managing courses and user reviews.
 This repository demonstrates modern cloud-native patterns with a heavy emphasis on:

 - Centralized API routing via an edge gateway.